alfredodeza/pacha/docs/EN/unstable/source/configuration.rst

     # Pacha will push its files
     pacha.hosts.path = /opt/pacha/hosts

+    # HG Autocorrect will try to match changes in the config with
+    # hgrc mismatches
+    pacha.hg.autocorrect = True

     # Logging Stuff
     # Set this to True and add a log_path to enable logging
     pacha.log.enable = False